sos-os/kernel/README.md

 + `grub-mkrescue` and possibly `xorriso` depending on whether your system considers it to be part of the `mkrescue` package (ugh)
 + `qemu`, specifically `qemu-system-x86_64`; unless you want to try SOS on bare metal (which I cannot possibly endorse)

+Alternatively, if you want to use Vagrant to get a working development environment right out of the box, all you need is Vagrant installed.
+The Vagrantfile in this repo will take care of automatically provisioning a dev environment with everything you need to build the OS.

 + **Setting up**
     + You only need to run these steps once
     + `$ multirust override nightly-2015-11-08` this version of Rust is known to work with our patched version of `libcore`.
 This step is not necessary if you are using Vagrant, as the Vagrantfile already selects this Rust version when provisioning the VM.